Improved Streaming Algorithm for Fair $k$-Center Clustering: Experimental Results

-\paragraph{Constraints Settings} For the simulated dataset, we configured the parameters to compare both the average and maximum values of the approximation ratios for these algorithms and to verify the approximation ratio of our algorithms.
-To ensure fair center selection, we aligned the number of required centers from each group with the proportional size of that group.
+\paragraph{Constraint Settings.} For the simulated dataset, we configured the parameters to compare both the average and maximum approximation ratios for these algorithms and to verify the approximation ratio of our algorithms.
+To ensure fair center selection, we aligned the number of required centers from each group to be proportional to the size of that group.
 Following the fairness principle of disparate impact as outlined by~\citet{feldman2015certifying}, we restricted the selection to $k_l$ data points from the $l$th group to serve as centers.
-We then evaluated the clustering quality by varying the number of $k$ across these datasets.
+We then evaluated the clustering quality by varying the number of $k$ clusters across these datasets.

-\paragraph{Algorithms} Compared with existing streaming fair $k$-center clustering algorithms, this experiment includes an extended algorithm from the offline 3-approximation algorithm by~\citet{jones2020fair} (denoted as ExJones), a two-pass streaming 3-approximation algorithm by~\citet{chiplunkar2020solve} (denoted as two-pass $3$-Approx), and a one-pass streaming 7-approximation algorithm~\cite{lin2024streaming} (denoted as $7$-Approx).
-Moreover, we propose two algorithms in this paper: 1) a one-pass 5-approximation algorithm (denoted as \textbf{$5$-Approx}) on the general metric; 2) a one-pass 3-approximation algorithm with $m = 2$ (denoted as \textbf{$3$-Approx}) for semi-structured data streaming in our experiments.
+\paragraph{Algorithms.} In comparison with existing streaming fair $k$-center clustering algorithms, this experiment includes an extended algorithm from the offline 3-approximation algorithm by~\citet{jones2020fair} (denoted as \textit{ExJones}), a two-pass streaming 3-approximation algorithm by~\citet{chiplunkar2020solve} (denoted as two-pass \textit{$3$-Approx}), and a one-pass streaming 7-approximation algorithm~\cite{lin2024streaming} (denoted as \textit{$7$-Approx}).
+Moreover, we propose two algorithms in this paper: 1) a one-pass 5-approximation algorithm (denoted as \textit{$5$-Approx}); 2) a one-pass 3-approximation algorithm with $m = 2$ (denoted as \textit{$3$-Approx}) for semi-structured data streams in our experiments.

-\paragraph{Metrics} We use the \textit{cost} metric, as defined in Sec.~2, to compare the quality of clustering across these datasets based on their average values.
-In addition, we adopted the second to measure runtime.
+\descr{Metrics}.
+To evaluate clustering quality, we use the \textit{cost} metric defined in Sec.~\ref{sec:prob_statement} and compare its average value across datasets.
+We also report runtime, measured in seconds.

-\subsection{Experimental analysis}
+\subsection{Experimental Analysis}

 In Fig.~\ref{fig:exp_approx}, we first report the empirical approximation ratios of the algorithms on a simulated dataset with known optimal solutions.
 This allows us to compare the experimental objective values of our algorithms and the baselines against the optimal objective.
-We then evaluate the clustering cost of these algorithms on real-world datasets.
+We then evaluate the clustering costs of these algorithms on real-world datasets.
 Finally, we report the runtime(s) performance on large-scale simulated datasets, focusing on file I/O operations in our algorithms compared to other baselines.